 Job Requirements and Descriptions:

 Requirements: 16 years or older.
 Able to lift 70 pounds or more.
-Two years trail riding experience in which you took inexperienced riders on rides.
+Trail riding experience in which you took inexperienced riders on rides.
 Previous knowledge in training horses is preferred.
 Need to be able to work well under pressure because of time limits, have great verbal communication skills, be able to follow instructions, and have a positive and happy attitude.

 Description: Wranglers are in charge of general upkeep of barn, corral area, tack, and all fences around the ranch.
 They oversee the welfare of horses including feeding, medical, and safety.
 They also maintain guest safety equipment (i.e. helmets and vests).
 Wranglers give safety orientations to guests before each horse ride and make sure guests have a safe and fantastic time.